The following Planning guidance note provides comprehensive and up to date legal information covering:

 Previous immunity of the Crown from development control and the provisions of the planning regime generally, were removed by the Planning and Compulsory Purchase Act 2004.
 The Town and Country Planning Act 1990 (TCPA 1990) and related legislation now apply to Crown development, subject to special provisions.

-Subject to the special provisions, the Crown is normally required to apply to the local planning authority for:
+Subject to the special provisions set out below, planning legislation applies to the Crown in a similar manner as it does to other applicants.
+The Crown is normally required to apply to the local planning authority (LPA) for:

 consent under a tree preservation order